turbot/steampipe-docs/docs/steampipe_export/run.md

 export STEAMPIPE_LOG_LEVEL=DEBUG
 ```

-Logs are written to STDERR, so by default they will be printed to the console.
+Logs are written to STDERR so by default they will be printed to the console.
 You can redirect them to a file instead with the standard file redirection mechanism:

 ```bash
 steampipe_export_aws aws_iam_policy 2> errors.log